quantifish/TagGrowth/examples/simulation_study/README.md

 # Simulation

-Simulation of data sets is done using the script Simulate_Growth.R.
-Simulate_Growth.R calls Growth_Model.R to run the simulations.
-All simulations are saved as .RData files.
+Simulation of data sets is done using the script `Simulate_Growth.R`. `Simulate_Growth.R` calls `Growth_Model.R` to run the simulations.
+All simulations are saved as `.RData` files.

-The model is then fit to each of the simulated data sets using Estimate_Simulations.R.
-The parameter estimates for each simulation are saved along with the simulated data as .RData files.
+The model is then fit to each of the simulated data sets using `Estimate_Simulations.R`.
+The parameter estimates for each simulation are saved along with the simulated data as `.RData` files.

 Table showing the simulation design, the number of fits that were positive definite Hessian (pdH), and the directory that contains the 200 simulated/estimated